13.1. Wallet Provider Endpoints¶

 ["2GLC42sKQveCfGfryNRN9w", "wallet_name", "Wallet_v1"]

-Below is a non-normative example of the SD-JWT Wallet Attestation header and payload without encoding and signature applied:
+Below is a non-normative example of the SD-JWT Wallet App Attestation header and payload without encoding and signature applied:

 {